-Several works focus on addressing the challenges of real-time data transmission, especially in control systems.
-For $\textrm{802.15.4}$ networks, this primarily entails proposing real-time scheduling methods.
-Since the 802.11 network protocol stack is more complicated than 802.15.4, various modifications to the stack have been proposed to replace its built-in \gls{CSMA} mechanism with \gls{TDMA}.
-Bartolomeu et al. \cite{bartolomeu2018supporting} addressed the challenges of transmitting real-time packets in the presence of non-real-time traffic generated by other stations.
-To grasp the channel, real-time transmissions are preceded with jamming signals that are long enough to inform non-real-time stations about channel occupancy.
-Their results confirmed the protection of real-time $\textrm{802.15.4}$ traffic against the contention generated by other $\textrm{802.15.4}$ or 802.11 stations.
-Wei et al. \cite{wei2013rt} proposed RT-WiFi, a TDMA-based WiFi network to achieve a maximum of $\textrm{6\:kHz}$ sampling rate.
-They argued that the \gls{DCF} used by the 802.11 standard to arbitrate channel access results in non-deterministic packet delivery delay.
-They modified the driver and mac80211 module of the WiFi stack to receive transmission schedules from a central controller that assigns unique, non-overlapping time slots to nodes.
-Using three 802.11g nodes connected to an \gls{AP}, they showed that $\mathrm{99.98\%}$ of the packets are delivered within $\mathrm{500\:\mu s}$ slots.
-They also evaluated system performance in a gait rehabilitation application where a mobile assistive robot and a smart shoe collect and transmit samples at $\textrm{100\:Hz}$ and $\textrm{1\:kHz}$, respectively, and the controller replies at $\textrm{100\:Hz}$.
-Their work, however, does not address the challenges of scalability, high-rate transmission, and energy efficiency.
+Yu et al.~\cite{yu2015study} proposed an 802.11-based \gls{WSN} to monitor potential damages to bridge parts while they are being lifted and mounted.
+The sampling rate of each node is $\textrm{100\:\gls{sps}}$, each packet contains $\textrm{80\:samples}$, and the size of each sample is $\textrm{16\:bits}$.
+RT-WiFi \cite{wei2013rt,tramarin2019real} can sample at up to $\textrm{6\:ksps}$.
+The basic idea is to modify the driver and mac80211 module on a Linux machine and enforce transmission schedules received from a central controller.
+They also evaluated system performance in a gait rehabilitation application where a mobile assistive robot and a smart shoe collect and transmit samples at $\textrm{100\:sps}$ and $\textrm{1\:ksps}$, respectively, and the controller replies at $\textrm{100\:sps}$.
+Their work, however, does not address the challenges pertaining to scalability, high-rate transmission, and energy efficiency.